 Dyrhólaey is a 2-hour 30-minute drive from Reykjavík or 20 minutes from Vík.

-Dyrhólaey Peninsula is split into two sections with two different parking lots.
+The Dyrhólaey Peninsula is split into two sections, each with its own parking lot.
 Access to Reynisfjara Beach is at a separate location, 20 minutes away.

-Lower Section // The lower (eastern) section is called Lágey which has the best puffin spotting opportunities and views over Reynisfjara Beach (purple on the map).
+The lower (eastern) section is called Lágey, which has the best puffin spotting opportunities and views over Reynisfjara Beach (purple on the map).

-To explore both – which we highly recommend – you can either drive between the two parking lots (5 minutes) or walk along the clifftops (25 minutes each way).
-The road between the two car parks can be a bit rough but it is usually possible in either a 2WD or 4×4.
-Be beware that during nesting season the upper car park can sometimes be closed.
+The road between the two car parks can be a bit rough, but it is usually passable in either a 2wd or 4wd vehicle.
+Be aware that during nesting season, the upper car park can sometimes be closed.

 All the car parks are free of charge.